project-nous/10x-bot-example/README.md

 An example 10x bot for syncing Linear issues via GitHub webhooks & the Linear API.

+You will need to set these environment variables in order for this to run:
+- `GITHUB_WEBHOOK_SECRET`

 👇👇 **Original README** 👇👇

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).